-The movement of fashion companies toward choosing to reign in their growth to responsible levels will bring about a future of fashion that is rooted in the local community.
+Fashion companies that choose to reign in their growth to responsible levels will bring about a future of fashion that is rooted in the local community.
 Priebe believes that these successful mid-sized businesses will be better suited to fulfill the needs of their surrounding communities.
-After all, she reminds us, small businesses are the biggest employers in the U.S., and each region will know what is best for each region.
+After all, she reminds us, small businesses are the biggest employers in the U.S., and of course, each region will know what is best for their region.

-More than fulfilling each communities’ needs, creating this local fashion economy will also help avoid the social and environmental costs of international corporate operations.
+More than fulfilling the needs of local communities, creating this local fashion economy will also help avoid the social and environmental costs of international corporate operations.
 Using materials sourced locally and responsibly will strengthen both the local economies and local ecologies.
 The increase of local businesses will curb carbon emissions by minimizing the shipping of commodities and lessen corporate reliance on foreign labor.

 Fibershed is a nonprofit organization dedicated to developing regional fiber systems that regenerate soil and protect the health of our planet.
 Through their grassroots programming and verification systems, they help provide companies with opportunities to work with regenerative farms, rebuild regional manufacturing, and educate consumers about the importance of responsible sourcing practices and slow fashion.
 In just four years, their carbon-farming efforts have sequestered over 45,550 metric tons of CO2 and have verified and moved more than 200,000 pounds of Climate Beneficial Wool into supply chains that fund ecosystem restoration.